Pyr-000/YetAnotherStableDiffusion/README.md

 ### Two-pass generation
 - `-spr`/`--second-pass-resize` can be used to perform a second pass on image generation, with image size multiplied by this factor.
 Enabled for values >1.
 Initially sampling at a reduced size (e.g. a 'native' image size more common in the model training data) can improve consistency/composition, as well as speed with large resolutions.
 (Speed can improve when less steps at the larger resolution are ultimately performed)
 - `-sps`/`--second-pass-steps` specifies the number of sampling steps used for the second pass (when a second pass is requested via `-spr`).
-- `-spc`/`--second-pass-controlnet` switches the second pass to use the first pass image in a selected controlnet (instead applying image to image).
-For batch sizes >1, the same (first) image from the first pass will be used as the controlnet input (does not apply when running in sequential mode).
+- `-spc`/`--second-pass-controlnet` switches the second pass to use the first pass image in a selected controlnet (instead of applying image to image).
+For batch sizes >1, the same (first) image from the first pass will be used as the controlnet input for every batch item (does not apply when running in sequential mode).
 ### Specifying models
 - `-om`/`--online-model` can be used to specify an online model id for acquisition from huggingface hub.
 This will override the default local (manual) and automatic models.
 See: [Automatic model install](#option-a-automatic-model-install-via-huggingface)
 - `-lm`/`--local-model` can be used to specify a directory containing local model files.
 This directory should contain `unet` and `vae` dirs, with a `config.json` and `diffusion_pytorch_model.bin` (or `diffusion_pytorch_model.safetensors`) file each.
 See: [Manual model install](#option-b-manual-model-install)